 The best way to grow monkshood is to plant it in soil similar to what it grows in when wild, that is, average and moist, but well drained.
 If the soil is too rich, the plants will become leggy and if it holds too much water, the fragile roots will drown.

-Perennial monkshood prefers sun, but can tolerate some shade and grows well in zones 3 to 7, where the summer is not too hot.
+Perennial monkshood prefers sun, but can tolerate some shade and grows well in USDA plant hardiness zones 3 to 7, where the summer is not too hot.
 The hotter the summer, the more shade it needs, but beware; the more shady the area, the more likely your monkshood plant will need staking.
 Try a spot with morning sun and afternoon shade for best results.

-If you must move your plants or to propagate new ones, perennial monkshood can be divided, but the results are not always successful.
+If you must move your plants or propagate new ones, perennial monkshood can be divided, but the results are not always successful.
 If you must transplant, do it in early spring or late fall.
 Carefully tease the fragile roots apart and replant the crowns just below the soil surface.

 The best way to grow monkshood yourself is by seed.
 The seed should be just barely ripe to avoid a long dormancy and it’s best to sow too many rather than too few because the germination rate is low unless conditions are perfect.